If you operate as a business, find out if you need to include a COVID-19 grant or support payment on your tax return.

 Which payments you do not need to report

 You do not need to report a COVID-19 support payment on your Self Assessment tax return if this is a welfare payment made by a council to an individual, for example to help with:

 - council tax payments

 - housing benefit

-Coronavirus Business Interruption Loan Scheme loans and Bounce Back loans are not coronavirus support payments or grants.
+Coronavirus Business Interruption Loan Scheme loans and Bounce Back loans are not COVID-19 support payments or grants.
 You do not need to report these on your tax return.

 Help and support

-If you are not sure if the COVID-19 support payment you received is taxable or you would like further help, you should contact the Coronavirus (COVID-19) helpline.
+If you are not sure if the COVID-19 support payment you received is taxable or you would like further help, you should contact HMRC.